“We assess all of our recommendations independently. If you make a purchase through the links we provide, we may earn a commission.”

 Pros

-- ✔ Durable stainless steel inner pot
+• ✔ Durable stainless steel inner pot that’s easy to clean

-- ✔ Keep-warm function for hours
+• ✔ Keep-warm function kept rice fresh for over 12 hours during my testing

 Cons